 Cooking pasta in your Instant Pot is a little bit different than the stovetop version.
-Let me help answer the most popular questions that are being asked, to help you master your pasta in the Instant Pot!
+Let me help answer the most popular questions that are being asked, to help you master how to make pasta in the Instant Pot!
 I have found the Instant Pot has swooped in and helped saved the day when it comes to my pasta dishes.
 It cooks it correctly, and I don’t have to worry about my pot boiling over!
 Let me help answer some pasta and Instant Pot questions to help you out!

 How Much Liquid Do You Need For Pasta In The Instant Pot

 On average you want to aim for at least 3 cups of liquid per every 16 ounces of pasta.
 You are welcome to add in a dash of salt as well to season it if you want.
 The salt might depend if you are cooking all other ingredients with your pasta or cooking your pasta alone.

 What Type Of Release Is Best For Pasta In The Instant Pot